futurepixels/futurepixels.co.uk/content/posts/2026-05-30-The-age-of-LLMs-and-Software-Engineering-part-one.md

 +++
-title = "The age of LLM's and Software Engineering" description = "How the world of software engineering is changing in the age of LLM's" date = "2026-05-30T11:00:00Z"
+title = "The age of LLM's and Software Engineering - Part I" description = "How the world of software engineering is changing in the age of LLM's - the upside" date = "2026-05-30T11:00:00Z"
 +++